Jamcdonald120/Titancraft-Above-Wiki/Islands.md

 There are also shortcuts to discover, accessed through ancient mineshafts or underwater caves.
 See [transportation](../transportation.md) for more info

 Each island has a material block associated with it.
+Knowing the material blocks is invaluable to using the fast travel networks.

 |Island names|Block|Notable Points of Interest|
 |---|---|---|